sswam/allemande/doc/README-allemande.md

 ## What is this?

-We are [Allemande AI](https://allemande.ai), a growing AI consultancy in Melbourne, Australia.
+We are [Allemande AI](https://allemande.ai), an AI consultancy in Melbourne, Australia.

 Our flagship product is an innovative multi-player chat app called <A href="https://chat.allemande.ai">Ally Chat</A>, based on a powerful open-source AI toolkit.